gabrielsoltz/metahub/README.md

 On top of the AWS Security Hub findings, **MetaHub** can run additional checks directly on the affected resource in the affected account.
 We call these, **MetaChecks**.

 Think again about that SG.
-Let's assume it's attached to something, so we have three AWS Security Hub findings combined in one MetaHub result:
+Let's assume it's associated to something, so we have three AWS Security Hub findings combined in one MetaHub result:

 ```sh
 "arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890": {